hoffmanjon/RSNetworking/README.md

 #####Functions

-*func dataFromURL(url: NSURL, completionHandler handler: RSNetworking.dataFromURLCompletionClosure):  Retrieves an NSData object from the URL passed in.
+* dataFromURL(url: NSURL, completionHandler handler: RSNetworking.dataFromURLCompletionClosure):  Retrieves an NSData object from the URL passed in.
 This is the main function and is used by the other three functions to retrieve an NSData object prior to converting it to the required format

-*func stringFromURL(url: NSURL, completionHandler handler:  RSNetworking.stringFromURLCompletionClosure):  Retrieves an NSString object from the URL passed in.
+* stringFromURL(url: NSURL, completionHandler handler:  RSNetworking.stringFromURLCompletionClosure):  Retrieves an NSString object from the URL passed in.
 This function uses the dataFromURL function to retrieve an NSData object and then converts it to an NSString object.

-*func dictionaryFromJsonURL(url: NSURL, completionHandler handler:  RSNetworking.dictionaryFromURLCompletionClosure):  Retrieves an NSDictionary object from the URL passed in.
+* dictionaryFromJsonURL(url: NSURL, completionHandler handler:  RSNetworking.dictionaryFromURLCompletionClosure):  Retrieves an NSDictionary object from the URL passed in.
 This function uses the dataFromURL function to retrieve an NSData object and then converts it to an NSDictionary object.
 The data returned from the URL should be in JSON format for this function to work properly.

-*func imageFromURL(url: NSURL, completionHandler handler:  RSNetworking.imageFromURLCompletionClosure):  Retrieves an UIImage object from the URL.
+* imageFromURL(url: NSURL, completionHandler handler:  RSNetworking.imageFromURLCompletionClosure):  Retrieves an UIImage object from the URL.
 This function uses the dataFromURL function to retrieve an NSData object and then converts it to an UIImage object.

 ###RSUtilities